 BGU's main online library of over 6,000 volumes is made available to every student regardless of location in an online format.
 This library contains a rich collection of research guides and resources, and eBooks for social sciences, business, and theology.
 The Online Library is overseen by a MLS Librarian, Jennifer Roman (Jennifer.Roman@bgu.edu) who is available to assist students with in-depth research, search strategies, referral, and reference questions.
 The Online Library also provides guidance on academic writing, citation styles, and paper formatting, and provides a portal for students to express feedback and contribute suggestions on additional resources for the Online Library.
-Students also have off-campus access to the ProQuest® databases, which include ProQuest Religion, the ProQuest Business Research Library and the ProQuest Newsstand of national newspapers including the Christian Science Monitor.
-The ProQuest Databases can be found in the Research Guide section of the Online Library.
+Students also have off-campus access to the ProQuest® databases, which include ProQuest Religion, the ProQuest Business Research Library and the ProQuest Databases can be found in the Research Guide section of the Online Library.
 Furthermore, BGU has subscribed to the EBSCO SOCindex.
-And for a nominal fee, students can register with the Society of Christian Scholars (www.scshub.net) and have access to the EBSCO Humanities and Behavioral Sciences Collection, Religion and Philosophy Collection, Leadership and Management Source as well as the Education Source databases.
+And for a nominal fee, students can register with the Society of Christian Scholars (www.scshub.net) and have access to the EBSCO

+Humanities and Behavioral Sciences Collection, Religion and Philosophy Collection, Leadership and Management Source as well as the Education Source databases.